800-450-6118

 The copper scam

 Many companies promote the use of COPPER in their gloves.
 But copper has ZERO therapeutic benefit.
-Yet it sounds so scientific!
+But it sounds so scientific!

 Actually, any doctor will tell you such claims of "copper infused gloves" are complete nonsense.
 And the federal government is on to the scam.